MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Deployment environments

 It's common to deploy workloads in multiple environments, such as development and production.
 Through infrastructure-as-code (IaC), you can accelerate deployment and reduce time to market by reusing code.
-IaC can help avoid unintentional deployments such as incorrect SKUs.
+IaC can help avoid unintentional deployments such as incorrect tiers.
 Azure services like Azure Resource Manager and Azure Bicep, or third-party services such as Terraform and Pulumi, are common IaC options.

 You can apply DevOps deployment practices to IoT solutions by using build and release pipelines to different environments.
 For an example, see [Use a DevOps pipeline to deploy a predictive maintenance solution](/azure/architecture/example-scenario/predictive-maintenance/iot-predictive-maintenance).

 ### Support and maintenance

 Long-term support and maintenance of field devices can escalate to become the largest cost burden for a deployed solution.
-Careful consideration of system TCO is crucial to realizing ROI.
+Careful consideration of system TCO is crucial to realizing Return on Investment (ROI).

 You need to support and maintain IoT devices for the lifetime of the solution.
 Tasks include hardware repairs, software upgrades, OS maintenance, and security patching.
 Consider ongoing licensing costs for commercial software and proprietary drivers and protocols.
 If you can't do remote maintenance, you need to budget for onsite repairs and updates.
 For hardware repairs or replacements, you must keep suitable spares in stock.